-Tulsa, OK - NEWS102.3 KRMG is Tulsa's 24-Hour severe weather station and we know that any time of the year weather can be dangerous, and even deadly.
+Tulsa, OK - 102.3 KRMG is Tulsa's Severe Weather Station and we know that weather can be dangerous and even deadly at any time of the year.
 That's why we've compiled this list of what we think are some great tips on how to keep you and your family safe when the skies turn gray.

 We can't escape the weather, but we can prepare for it if we know what is coming.